 There is considerable opposition from other communities to the designation of the constituencies in which they live as reserved constituencies, as it deprives their members of the right to the seat.
 Galanter says that on the whole, constituencies reserved for the scheduled castes 'tend to be political backwaters - slightly less urban, with less newspaper circulation and a slightly greater percentage of agricultural labourers'.
-27 Scheduled tribe constituencies tend to be more isolated and less urban than general constituencies.
+Scheduled tribe constituencies tend to be more isolated and less urban than general constituencies.

 The effect of the reservations is to ensure the representation of these two communities, who are otherwise politically and economically marginalized.
 This is particularly important for the scheduled castes who do not form a majority anywhere.
 As over 20 per cent of seats are held by the members of these communities, all major parties have an interest in promoting candidates from them.
 The candidates likewise have an incentive to cast their appeal beyond their own communities, particularly in the scheduled caste constituencies.
 This has helped to integrate scheduled caste and scheduled tribe members into the constitutional and political system, but this result has perhaps been achieved at the expense of abandoning particular advocacy of the claims of their own communities.
-Nevertheless, there are parties which are based predominantly on their support, particularly at the state level,28 where their members have achieved high office.
+Nevertheless, there are parties which are based predominantly on their support, particularly at the state level, where their members have achieved high office.
 It is fair to say that the reservations have given the two communities considerable political clout.
 It has facilitated their entry into the government and their lobbying has been crucial for the maintenance and improvement of other affirmative action policies, which for the most part are authorized but not mandatory.

-Bosnia and Herzegovina
+Bosnia-Herzegovina

-The Republic of Bosnia and Herzegovina, officially named Bosnia and Hercegovina, is composed of two Entities, 1) the Federation of Bosnia and Herzegovina and 2) the Republika Srpska.
-Many important powers are vested in the Entities, whilst the government at the level of the state has powers which are necessary to constitute and exercise external aspects of state sovereignty and is responsible for key issues, such as human rights protection.
-The Constitution is built around the concept of ethnic communities and includes both individual rights of citizens and very strong provisions for collective rights of the three main ethnic groups, called constituent peoples.

-Arrangements for representation and power sharing take the three main ethnic communities as building blocks, carrying forward the proposition stated in the Preamble that Bosniacs, Croats and Serbs are 'constituent peoples' of Bosnia and Herzegovina.
-'Others' 29, and 'citizens' are mentioned only in passing.

-Professor Pajic implies, critically, that this makes these three communities, rather than the people as a whole, the source and bearers of sovereignty.30
+The Federation of Bosnia-Herzegovina is composed of Two Entities, of Bosnia and Srpska.
+Most powers are vested in the Entities, the Federation being left largely with those powers which are necessary to constitute and exercise external aspects of state sovereignty.
+The Constitution is built around the concept of ethnic communities as separate corporate bodies.
+Arrangements for representation and power sharing take the communities as building blocks, carrying forward the proposition stated in the Preamble that Bosniaks, Croats and Serbs are 'constituent peoples' of Bosnia and Herzegovina ('Others' and 'citizens' being mentioned only in passing).
+Professor Pajic implies, critically, that this makes these three communities, rather than the people as a whole, the source and bearers of sovereignty.

-The Parliamentary Assembly has two chambers, House of Peoples and House of Representatives.
-The House of Peoples has 15 Delegates; these are five Bosniacs and five Croats from the Federation of Bosnia and Herzegovina (selected, respectively, by the Bosniac and Croat Delegates to the House of Peoples of the Federation) and five Serbs from the Republika Srpska (selected by the National Asembly of Republika Srpska).
-(Article IV).
-This means that Serbs in the Federation, Bosniacs and Croats in the Republika Srpska and minorities across the whole of Bosnia and Herzegovina are excluded from standing for office for the House of Peoples.
-Nine members of the House of Peoples constitute the quorum, so long as there are at least three from each constituent people.
-The House of Representatives has two-thirds of its members elected from the Federation of Bosnia and Herzegovina and one-third from Republika Srpska; a majority of all members constitutes a quorum.
-The result of these arrangements is that politics is entirely communal, and almost perforce political parties are ethnically based.
+The Parliamentary Assembly consists of five Croats and five Bosniaks from Bosnia and five Serbs from Srpska; they are elected by voters of their own communities (Article IV).
+Nine of them constitute the quorum, so long as there are at least three from each community.
+The House of Representatives is constituted on the same principle and in similar proportions.
+The result of these arrangements is that politics is entirely communal, and almost perforce all political parties are ethnically based.
 Parties get together in Parliament or government only after the elections.
-The system creates incentives for parties and their leaders to intensify appeals to narrow ethnic interests, which in some cases is linked to their kinsfolk in other states, which does little for the unity of the country.
-In the 1996 elections, the most extreme ethnic party in each community won the elections, leaving their leaders the impossible task of finding a common purpose.31 The relevance of this form of representation for public participation will become clear when power sharing in Bosnia and Herzegovina is discussed later in this report.
+The system creates incentives for parties and their leaders to intensify appeals to narrow ethnic interests, linked to their kinsfolk in other states, which does little for the unity of the country.
+In the 1996 elections, the most extreme ethnic party in each community won the elections, leaving their leaders the impossible task of finding a common purpose.
+The relevance of this form of representation for public participation will become clear when power sharing in the Federation is discussed later in this Report.
+Recent local government elections show some erosion of support for nationalist as opposed to multi-ethnic parties, but hopes that this trend would also be reflected in the national elections have been disappointed.